bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
 * Finish flagging revisions in Odin
 * Reviews and revisions in Pchelka
+* Nest global components
-* Combine helpers in logic rather than in components.
+* Combine helpers in logic rather than in components
 * Allow annotations to be clicked in dashboard

 ### Must do